awesome-selfhosted/awesome-selfhosted/README.md

   * [Icecast 2](http://www.icecast.org/) - streaming audio/video server which can be used to create an Internet radio station or a privately running jukebox and many things in between. ([Source Code](https://git.xiph.org/?p=icecast-server.git;a=summary)) `GPLv2` `C`
   * [ReadyMedia](http://sourceforge.net/projects/minidlna/) - A simple media server software, with the aim of being fully compliant with DLNA/UPnP-AV clients. `GPLv2` `C`
   * [Restreamer](https://datarhei.github.io/restreamer/) - Restreamer allows you to do h.264 real-time video streaming on your website without a streaming provider. ([Source Code](https://github.com/datarhei/restreamer)) `Apache` `Nodejs`
-  * [Rygel](https://wiki.gnome.org/action/show/Projects/Rygel) - Rygel is a UPnP AV MediaServer that allows you to easily share audio, video, and pictures to other devices.
-Additionally, media player software may use Rygel to become a MediaRenderer that may be controlled remotely by a UPnP or DLNA Controller. `GPLv3` `C`
+  * [Rygel](https://wiki.gnome.org/action/show/Projects/Rygel) - Rygel is a UPnP AV MediaServer that allows you to easily share audio, video, and pictures.
+Media player software may use Rygel to become a MediaRenderer that may be controlled remotely by a UPnP or DLNA Controller. `GPLv3` `C`
   * [Streama](https://github.com/dularion/streama) - Self-hosted Netflix alternative. `MIT` `Java`
   * [Zoneminder](https://github.com/ZoneMinder/ZoneMinder) - Closed-circuit television (CCTV) software application which supports IP, USB and Analog cameras. `GPLv2` `PHP`